-Vaccines will be important tools in preventing the spread of COVID-19.
+Vaccines are an important tool in preventing COVID-19.

 The vaccine will work for most people, but it will not work for everyone.
-We do not know yet how long protection will last.
+We do not know yet how long protection will last, or whether someone who is vaccinated can get and spread the virus.
 We also do not know whether or how often you may need to get revaccinated.

 Even after you are vaccinated, you will still need to practice these important COVID-19 prevention steps: stay home if sick, wash your hands, wear a face covering and keep physical distance from others.